Genesis | Chapter 8

 Intro.

 If you add up the genealogical records in the Bible you can estimate that the flood took place around 2500-3500 BC, or around 4,300 years ago.
 Now the evolutionist will balk at this because of the so-called scientific dating methods.
-There are three primary methods used for determining age:

-- Carbon dating: Which is based upon carbon that is found in all living things.
-There are two types of carbon one that occurs naturally C12 and one that forms in conjunction with the nitrogen in the atmosphere called C14.
+Carbon dating: Which is based upon carbon that is found in all living things.
+There are two types of carbon, one that occurs naturally in C12, and one that forms in conjunction with the nitrogen in the atmosphere called C14.
 The amount of C12 stays the same after a living thing dies but the amount of C14 changes as it reverts back to nitrogen.
 So the theory goes that a really smart evolutionist would be able to measure the amount of C14 and C12 the specimen contains and based upon how much C14 is left they would be able to date it.
 There are several problems with this:

-- How long does it take for there to be no more C14 left?
+How long does it take for there to be no more C14 left?
 (Some estimate 50,000 years).
 So how are they going to be able to test this seeing none lives that long?

-- There are too many factors that can change how much C14 a specimen may have.
+There are too many factors that can change how much C14 a specimen may have.
 Plants don’t take in as much C14 as other living things thus it would take less to revert back to nitrogen, making the plant look older than it actually was.
 The amounts of C12 in the atmosphere have not always been consistent.

-- Radiometric: Which attempts to measure the amount of radioactive minerals in rocks.
+Radiometric: Which attempts to measure the amount of radioactive minerals in rocks.
 Most fossils do not contain radioactive minerals so they simply take volcanic rocks around where the fossils are found.
 Again all this falls upon guessing how long it took elements to change without ever taking in consideration how the rock was formed to begin with.

-- At what rate did the decay of the elements take place and was it always at the same rate.
+• At what rate did the decay of the elements take place and was it always at the same rate?

 There is one other way to date something: